 Merchants use holds as a way to prevent chargebacks and potential fraud.
-Since holds are used when the final amount is unknown, they protect businesses against potential losses by verifying that they have enough funds.
+Since holds are used when the final amount is unknown, they protect businesses against potential losses by verifying they have enough funds.

 Due to the growth of customer chargebacks and fraud in recent years, this is a preventive measure.
-Merchants lose $3.75 for every $1 in chargebacks, and 40% of customers that use them to resolve disputes are likely to do it again in 60 days.
+Merchants lose $3.75 for every $1 in chargebacks, and 40% of customers who use them to resolve disputes are likely to do it again in 60 days.

 The Main Problems of Credit Card Holds

 The primary use of holds is to reserve the transaction amount until there is a final total or it aligns with the sales cycle.
 Holding a transaction for too long means you'll need to resubmit it.
-But credit card issuers often charge you a hold "misuse" fee, and customers can issue a chargeback based on it.
+However, credit card issuers often charge you a hold "misuse" fee, and customers can issue a chargeback based on it.